 What does it cost?

 The project is incredibly important to both countries and this is reflected in the funding and organisation.
 Dolen Cymru will arrange all your flights, transfers, accommodation, placements, insurance and support, as well as provide a monthly salary to cover the cost of accommodation and living expenses.
-This is usually in the region of £640 a month for teachers and £1100 a month for the mentor (which is also required to cover additional work-related expenses for the group).
+This is usually in the region of £640 a month.

 Can I apply?